$A_{\textrm{CP}}[D_{(s)}^{0,+} \to V \gamma]$ from Large ${\cal O}_8$: CP-asymmetries in

 where numbers were rounded.
-The values in \eqref{eq:ImG1} are sizeable compared to typical estimates $T^{D^0}_1(0) \simeq T_1^{D^+}(0) \simeq 0.7$ of the-${\cal O}_7$ operator as compiled in \cite{IK12}.
-The difference in the numerical value of neutral and charged matrix element in Eq.~\eqref{eq:ImG1} originate from the charges of the valence quarks of the mesons.
-Using the reference value for ${\rm Im}[C_8^{(')}]$ the relevant ratios $ | {\cal A}_{1,2}|_{8}/{\cal A}_{1,2}|_{\rm LD}|$ are around $10^{-2}$ and thus the scale for CP-violation is set at the percent level. \end{itemize}
+The values in \eqref{eq:ImG1} are sizeable compared to typical estimates $T^{D^0}_1(0) \approx T_1^{D^+}(0) \approx 0.7$ of the-${\cal O}_7$ operator as compiled in \cite{Isidori:2012yx}.
+The difference in the numerical value of neutral and charged matrix elements in Eq.~\eqref{eq:ImG1} originate from different charges of the valence quarks of the mesons.
+Using the reference value for ${\textrm Im}[C_8^{(')}]$ the relevant ratios are around

+and thus the scale for direct CP-violation is set at the sub-percent level for the reference value \eqref{eq:ref}.